-- At year end there are 66 students in grades 6-8th grade.
-Revenues are based on the amount received per student from the State through the School Board of Miami-Dade County. - Expenses for instruction are the result of teachers' salaries and related benefits, and also materials and supplies that directly impact student learning. - School administration is due primarily to administrators and other administrative personnel and related benefits as well as administrative costs. - Plant operations expenses consist of utilities, communications, insurance cost, support personnel and related benefits.
+- Presently there are 145 students in grades kindergarten to 5th grade.
+Revenues are based on the amount received per student from the State through the School Board of Miami-Dade County. - Expenses for instruction are the result of teachers' salaries and related benefits, and also materials and supplies that directly impact student learning. - School administration is due primarily to administrator and other administrative personnel and related benefits as well as administrative costs. - Expense for pupil transportation services is due to the transportation of students to and from school. - Plant operations expenses consist of utilities, communications, insurance cost, support personnel and related benefits.